 Maybe that moment when your partner is holding and looking at your baby and your eyes become teary as you never thought you could be happier.

 A newborn session is very emotional, and that's why it is a unique experience.

 The sessions are baby-led so your baby won't be forced into any positions he doesn't like.
 Actually is the baby who dictates how and when he's comfortable.

 A newborn session takes a little bit of time and patience.
 And of course, a lot of passion!

 I never rush any of my sessions, especially for mums with newborns.
-There is always plenty of time to nurse, feed, cuddle the baby in between shots.
+There is always plenty of time to nurse, feed, and cuddle the baby in between shots.

 Usually, the session takes about 2-3 hours.
 I will allow all the time necessary to ensure we have beautiful images of your baby as well as some with mum & dad (and siblings if any).